People in Advanced Structures Group

 - Mohammad-reza Golabchi – mrg47

 - Mohammad is working on multistable textured shells, specifically the properties of shell surfaces where local indentations are used to replace the isotropic behaviour of the shell, for use as multistable structures.

 4th Year Students

-The following students are doing their final year project with the Advanced Structures Group.
+The following students have completed their final year project with the Advanced Structures Group.

 - Chanel Fallon: buckling of chains.